What’s Going Around: COVID, flu, tick bites

 Bloody diarrhea should always be evaluated by a doctor.
 In young babies, this could be an indication of an allergy to milk protein, but in toddlers and older kids, it’s more likely a bacteria.
 Specific tests and treatments require evaluation in the office, which also allows your child’s provider to evaluate for related issues or other potential causes.
 Diarrhea that occurs soon after international travel or after camping should also be evaluated promptly.”

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing asthma attacks, a stomach bug, the flu, seasonal allergies and anxiety and depression.
+WellSpan Pediatric Medicine Physicians across the Midstate are seeing asthma attacks, a stomach bug, the flu, seasonal allergies, anxiety, and depression.

 The providers of UPMC Children’s Community Pediatrics in York and Spring Grove are primarily seeing flu, viral upper respiratory infections, other respiratory viruses, and strep throat.
 They are also seeing a few cases of COVID-19 and pink eye.